If you have bad credit, you know how hard it is to get approved for a loan.

 - No credit check with some lenders

-- Cash advance on your paycheck to pay for unexpected immediate expenses
+- A cash advance on your paycheck to pay for unexpected immediate expenses

 - Considered predatory loans